ZzMeei/CS-StarSchemaHIN/README.md

 - Index space cost analysis : IndexTest.java
 - Index construction time analysis : ScalableTest.java

+#### **Detailed Reproducibility Script**

+Before the reproducibility, you should download the dataset from the repo and modify file "CSSH/src/util/Config.java" based on the dataset path on your machine.

+For section 5.2 Effectiveness Evaluation, you need to run DiameterTest.java to reproduce the result of community compactness; run PathSimTest.java to reproduce the result of similarity of community members; run SizeTest.java to reproduce the result of semantic richness and the result of relationships closeness.

+To generate queries for the experiments of Effectiveness Evaluation, you need to run function geneQueryiesSize() in SizeTest.java and you will get four query files with query size equal to 2, 3, 4, 5.

+For section 5.3 Efficiency Evaluation, you need to run KTest.java and KTestSlow.java get the efficiency results of two online query algorithms and one indes-based qeury algorithms; run ScalableTest.java to get the result of scalability for two online query algorithms; run IndexTest.java to get the result of index space cost analysis; run ScalableTest.java to get the result of index construction time analysis.

+To generate queries for the experiments of Efficiency Evaluation, you need to run function geneQueriesK() in KTest.java and you will get one query files.

+Note that for every file in "CSSH/src/test", we have some notes for each function in the file which describes the meaning of this function in brief.

 ## Drawing

 drawing_code includes all python scripts which are used to draw all experiment reslut pictures in the paper.